 - Brush and floss every single day.

 - Be sure to give your mouth and gums a rest and remove your dentures at night.
 And never leave them in for 24 consecutive hours.

-- Head to your dentist at least every six months for checkups or to address any problems with loose dentures, irritation, or infection in the mouth.
+- Head to your dentist in 92591 at least every six months for checkups or to address any problems with loose dentures, irritation, or infection in the mouth.

 - Keep your dentures clean and free from food that can cause staining, bad breath, or swollen gums.

 Despite inherent inconveniences, dentures have many benefits, especially the confidence of a bright smile.
 Better, clearer speech is another positive; as is the ability of dentures to help retain a healthy, younger-looking face.